gpsaggese/umd_data605/projects/tutorial_git/tutorial_git.md

   Resolving deltas: 100% (65/65), done.
   ```

-- A dir is created with the project and a working copy
+- A dir is created with a working copy of the project (aka "working tree")
   ```
   > cd umd_data605
   > ls -1